owlbarn/tutorial/book/signal/README.md

 The owl FFT functions also applies to multi-dimensional arrays, such as matrix.
 Example: the fft matrix.

-(TODO: This is not the real N-D FFT.
-IMPLEMENTATION required.
-TODO: explain briefly how 2D FFT can be built with 1D.
-Reference: Data-Driven Book, Chap2.6.
-Implementation is not difficult: (1) do 1D FFT on each row (real to complex); (2) do 1D FFT on each column resulting from (1) (complex to complex))

 ```ocaml env=fft_env05
 # let a = Dense.Matrix.Z.eye 5
 val a : Dense.Matrix.Z.mat =